-"Community Council" shall mean Daybreak Community Council, Inc. or LiveDAYBREAK.
+"Community Council" shall mean Daybreak Community Council, Inc. also known as LiveDaybreak.

 "Community Covenant" shall mean the Covenant for Community for Daybreak and the articles, bylaws, resolutions, rules and regulations of the Community Council as amended or supplemented from time to time.